 - Do not say where you are coming from, or where you are going to, or how long you have been out, or anything else about your private affairs.
 Simply decline to answer the questions.

 - Do not agree to step out of your vehicle to perform "field sobriety tests."
-At this time there is no consequence to your Illinois driving privileges for your refusal to take all of the field tests.
+Presently, there is no consequence to your Illinois driving privileges for your refusal to take all of the field tests.

 Once arrested, the officer must request, with proper consequential warnings, that you submit to a breath analysis to determine your blood/alcohol level.
 He may also, at his option, request that you submit to blood and urine tests.
 A refusal of any of the requested tests, even if you took or agreed to take one of them, will be reported to activate a refusal suspension of your Illinois driving privileges.
 That does not necessarily mean that any suspension will take effect.
 There are many legal challenges which may rescind the summary suspension.
 It is generally recommended throughout the legal profession that you refuse such testing, despite the possible suspension consequences; unless you are very sure that your blood/alcohol level is under .08, which is the presumptive level of intoxication in Illinois.
 If you are under 21, Illinois' legal drinking age, you should refuse testing if there is any amount of alcohol in your system due to "Zero Tolerance" suspension consequences and a "Consumption of Alcohol by a Minor" misdemeanor charge that may follow.
 You should also know that any amount of cannabis or controlled substance in your blood will convict you of DUI.
 If you have smoked or ingested cannabis within the past couple of weeks (cannabis has been detected in heavy users for up to 45 days following usage) you should always refuse a blood or urine test.
 Controlled substances generally leave your system within 72 hours.
 Alcohol generally leaves your system overnight.
 Cannabis and controlled substances are not detected by a breath analysis machine.